Teklemuz/airbnb-clone-project/README.md

      - Foster a collaborative and productive team environment.
      - Coach the team on Agile principles and practices.
      - Ensure continuous improvement within the team.

+#### UI Component Patterns
+- These components are reusable building blocks that ensure consistency and efficiency across the application.

+**Navbar**: the main navigation tool for the site.
+It helps users quickly access the most important sections of the application, such as search and login pages.

+**Property Card**: This will display information about individual listings.
+It serves as the first introduction to properties on search results or category pages.

+**Footer** : This will be located at the bottom of every page and this will contain additional links and information such as privacy policies and contact details.

+**Search Bar**: This allows users to input their search criteria, such as location, date, and number of guests.